top of page

 Section 5.6 Fundraising

 1. Fundraisers may be organized to raise money for training, commonwealth fees, storage fees/purchases, and events.
+Individual class fundraisers may be organized by the mentors and parents upon approval of the Executive Board.

 3. Funds collected will be deposited into the Lighthouse bank account and allocated at the discretion of the Executive Board.